LinkedIn SOP

 SOP 3: Two-Factor Authentication (2FA) Setup & Activation

 Purpose: To enable and activate 2FA on LinkedIn profiles using the Authenticator App only to ensure secure access for management and optimization.
-Other methods (Email/SMS/Tap Yes) should not be used, as they can cause access issues.able and activate 2FA on LinkedIn profiles, ensuring secure access for management and optimization.
+Other methods (Email/SMS/Tap Yes) should not be used, as they can cause access issues.

 Step-by-Step Process: